alichtman/stronghold/README.md

 This script makes that easy.

-Fortify is a step-by-step configuration tool to help secure MacOS Sierra and High Sierra.
+Fortify is a simple security configuration tool for MacOS Sierra and High Sierra.

 [![asciicast demo](https://asciinema.org/a/MGEPQNTustyLj8m9pXKdUbPlM.png)](https://asciinema.org/a/MGEPQNTustyLj8m9pXKdUbPlM?autoplay=1)